Faculty Profile: Joseph R Fishkin

 Main Profile Content

 Professor Fishkin's research and teaching interests include employment discrimination law, constitutional law, election law, education law, fair housing law, poverty & inequality, distributive justice, property, and torts.
 He is particularly interested in questions of equality and equal opportunity at the intersection of law and political theory.
-His book, Bottlenecks: A New Theory of Equal Opportunity, was published by Oxford University Press.
-His major current project is a book with coauthor Willy Forbath called The Anti-Oligarchy Constitution, under contract with Harvard University Press.
+His first book, Bottlenecks: A New Theory of Equal Opportunity, was published by Oxford University Press.
+His major current project is a book with coauthor Willy Forbath called The Anti-Oligarchy Constitution, forthcoming from Harvard University Press.

 Professor Fishkin received a B.A. in Ethics, Politics, and Economics from Yale University and a J.D. from Yale Law School.
 He received a D. Phil. in Politics from Oxford University, where he was a Fulbright Scholar.
 After law school he clerked for Chief Justice Margaret Marshall of the Supreme Judicial Court of Massachusetts.
 Before joining the UT faculty, he was a Ruebhausen Fellow at Yale Law School.